 PHILOSOPHICAL FOUNDATION STATEMENT

-The Board of Trustees believes that the District, as an inclusive education system:
+The Board of Trustees believes that the Division, as an inclusive education system:

 The Board of Trustees believes that schools, as inclusive learning environments:

 The Board of Trustees understands that creating an inclusive education system is complex and will take time.